FAQs

 The Michigan Natural Features Inventory has identified Sibley Prairie as the highest-quality lakeplain prairie remnant in the state (of 53 surveyed).
-It boasts a Floristic Quality Index of 69.95 (on a scale of 1–100, with anything over 40 being considered exceptional).
+It boasts a Floristic Quality Index of 69.95 on a scale of 1–100, with anything over 40 being considered exceptional – so Sibley is really and truly precious!

-Legally protected species and species of special concern have been recorded from or very near the property including:
+These legally protected species and species of special concern have been recorded from or very near the property:

-- Hairy angelica, three-awned grass, gray birch, gentian-leaved St. John’s-wort, large path rush, conobea, northern appressed clubmoss, cross-leaved milkwort, tall nut rush, Clinton’s bulrush, Blanding’s turtle, elegant spike-rush leafhopper, pickerel frog, blazing-star borer, and regal fern borer (all special-concern species).
+• Monarch butterfly, hairy angelica, three-awned grass, gray birch, gentian-leaved St. John’s-wort, large path rush, conobea, northern appressed clubmoss, cross-leaved milkwort, tall nut rush, Clinton’s bulrush, Blanding’s turtle, elegant spike-rush leafhopper, pickerel frog, blazing-star borer moth, and regal fern borer moth (all special-concern species).

 What is a lakeplain prairie?